Feb. 3, 2020

 Black Girls in Social Work has allowed members to network and participate in a variety of activities.
 But Simon is most proud about creating a space where black women can be vulnerable.

 “It's very hard for a black woman to be vulnerable in front of other people, especially other black women, because it's a deep-down feeling of needing to be perfect according to society,” Simon says.
 “I felt the same way of not wanting to be vulnerable and afraid of telling people of what I was experiencing in order to get the advice and feedback that I needed.
 It’s great having this non-judgmental space and seeing black women be freely vulnerable to share their stories and provide feedback.”

 The Black Girls in Social Work Facebook page is a closed group.
-But after requesting to join the group and meeting membership criteria, members may attend self-care meet ups and have access to mentorship, job and internships leads, and the opportunity to share accomplishments, advice and feedback.
-Visit the Black Girls in Social Work website for more information.
+But after requesting to join the group and meeting membership criteria, members may attend self-care meet ups and have access to mentorship, job and internships leads, and the opportunity to share accomplishments, advice, and feedback.
 Upcoming plans for the group include creating collegiate sectors, more Lunch with my Goalfriends, and continuing education unit classes in select locations.